-Mango chicken is an aromatic Indian dish featuring tender meat in spicy-sweet mango sauce.
-Make this flavorful mango curry for dinner tonight!
+Mango curry is an aromatic Indian dish of tender chicken in spicy-sweet mango sauce.
+Make this chicken curry recipe for dinner tonight!

 I think Indian curries are wrongly accused of being overly spicy.
 Sure, there are some spicy curries in Indian cuisine, like vindaloo.